 What to See and Do

 Dear to my heart is the Solu area of Nepal—the lower Everest region below the airport town of Lukla.
 As of now, you’ll still find wonderful hiking routes not bisected by roads; places where you still need to camp in tents with a staff of porters and cooks; far fewer tourists than elsewhere in the country; a vibrant Buddhist culture; and striking views of Shorung Yu La, Kanteiga, Everest, and other sky-touching peaks.
 One of my favorite destinations in this region is Dudh Kund, a turquoise-blue lake sacred to both Buddhists and Hindus, and a favorite pilgrimage spot for Jhankris, or Nepalese shamans.

-Hiking to Everest Base Camp is overrated.
-Trekking the additional route from base camp to Kala Pattar at about 18,514 feet, with its 360-degree view of the surrounding mountains—Everest, Pumori, Cho Oyu, and others—is definitely worth the effort.
-Base Camp itself, however, is lower, about 17,598 feet, and views of Everest are not as dramatic.
-If you want to see where climbers begin their summit attempt and tell people you’ve been there, that’s fine, but the place is not as striking as Kala Pattar.
+Many trekkers talk about visiting Everest Base Camp, but the highlight of the hike is the climb to Kala Patthar at about 18,514 feet, with its 360-degree view of the surrounding mountains—Everest, Pumori, Cho Oyu, and others.
+Base Camp is lower, about 17,598 feet, and its views of Everest are not as dramatic.
+If you want to see where climbers begin their summit attempt and tell people you’ve been there, that’s fine, but Base Camp is nowhere near as sensational as Kala Patthar.